kuzzleio/kuzzle-device-manager/doc/2/concepts/measures-ingestion/index.md

 It is possible to execute additional processing within the ingestion pipeline by using one of the events provided for this purpose.

-Adding new business rules is done using the Kuzzle pipe mechanism.
+Adding new business rules is done using the Kuzzle pipe mechanism (See [Event System](/core/2/guides/develop-on-kuzzle/event-system/)).

 Depending on the treatments, it is better to choose one or the other and that is what we are going to see now.